- 10 minutes to read

 With

 The Nodinite LDAP products perform the requested operations based on the Set of objects returned from the search query.
-The search query is based on the parameters in the With record.
+The search query uses the parameters in the With record.

 The With record has the following structure: